Home » Course » Sides

 If you are wondering if green bean casserole is better with canned or fresh green beans, here’s my opinion: there’s only one way to make green bean casserole…and that is with fresh green beans.

 I was always on the fence when it comes green bean casserole, until I made my green bean casserole with fresh green beans and homemade mushroom cream sauce.
-It seriously made all the difference.
+It’s not that much harder to make and it seriously made ALL the difference.

 Here is why you need my fresh green bean casserole recipe: